dell/csi-baremetal/docs/proposals/label-management.md

 - in `csi-baremetal-node/node` after receiving SIGTERM (if node-container has error and is deleted, label will be removed)
 - in `csi-baremetal-operator` after uninstalling csibmnode (node-components may exist, when user or other service delete csibmnode)
-- in `csi-baremetal-CR-operator`? after uninstalling csi-baremetal CR
+- in `csi-baremetal-CR-operator` while uninstalling csi-baremetal CR after all other components

 ## Compatibility